-- At the title levels, everything beneath the title must be about the title, the whole title, and nothing but the title.
+- At the title levels, everything beneath the title must be about the title – not necessarily the whole title, but nothing but the title.

 - At the language levels, every word, clause/phrase, sentence, and paragraph must be dedicated to giving information about the subject of the nearest title above it.

 Why am I wasting your time with this simple and obvious drivel?